Got an Offer? Understanding the Process | Greater Vancouver Sellers

 02

-You should receive a copy of the fully executed contract for your records.
+Both parties should retain a fully signed copy of the contract for their records.

 03